EVN - Eaton Vance Municipal Income Trust

 What is EVN?

 EVN is the ticker symbol for Eaton Vance Municipal Income Trust, a listed mutual fund.
-Eaton Vance Municipal Income Trust is a close ended fixed income mutual fund launched and managed by Eaton Vance Management.
-It invests in the fixed income markets.
+The Eaton Vance Municipal Income Trust functions as a closed-end investment vehicle, with its management overseen by Eaton Vance Management.
+Its core strategy involves primarily allocating capital to high-quality municipal debt instruments.
 Listed on NYSE.
 EVN is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 What are EVN's key statistics?